AriaSalvatrice/AriaModules/README.md

 **Darius** is a 8-step sequencer where each node branches into two possible paths, creating repeating patterns that start similarly and resolve differently.
 Takes a whole 32hp of space to fit all its knobs.

-To get started, patch in a clock, randomize the CV, and patch the main output.
+To get started immediately, patch in a clock to the step forward input, randomize the CV, patch the main output to an oscillator, and listen what happens.

 On each node: